go-hacks/touchNGo/README.md

 Next, run ./touchNGo -l to get the list of input devices.

-Then, put your touchscreen devices name in the included launch script touchStart
+Then, put your touchscreen device's name in the included launch script touchStart

 Replace mine, GXTP7386:00 27C6:0113, with whatever yours is.